“For All Debts Public and Private” Review

 If you hadn’t guessed by now, season four of The Sopranos is unrepentantly anti-capitalist, and every episode is a condemnation of the characters who benefit from America’s broken system.

 Whereas previous season premieres welcomed us back into the world of The Sopranos with open arms, “For All Debts Public and Private” purposely keeps us at arm’s-length.
-The editing is quicker and more freewheeling, doubling back between scenes and storylines that seem to have no correlation (e.g. the FBI agents at the beginning of the episode intercut with Carmela and AJ at the breakfast table).
+The editing is quicker and more freewheeling, doubling back between scenes and storylines that seem to have no correlation (e.g., the FBI agents at the beginning of the episode intercut with Carmela and AJ at the breakfast table).

 Yet this disjointedness is all part of season four’s clever mise-en-scène, which allows the plot to jump through time at a rapid clip despite the overall slower pace.
 It may take a few episodes for this new style to fully sink in, but it perfectly complements the confusion that has enveloped the characters.

-It may not be the most interesting installment of The Sopranos, yet it remains one of the series’ most realistic.
+This may not be the most interesting installment of The Sopranos, yet it remains one of the series’ most realistic.
 Like most episodes in season four, “For All Debts Public and Private” rewards upon repeated viewing.

 - Was Tony lying to Chris about the cop who killed his father?
 I wouldn’t put it past him.
 When Chris interrogates the cop at gunpoint, he steadfastly denies the accusations (“He’s lying to you!”).
 In typically ambiguous fashion, we never find out the truth.
+Of course, the 2021 prequel film The Many Saints of Newark reveals to us that Uncle Junior was the one who ordered Dickie Moltisanti’s death, although he might’ve commissioned the cop to commit the murder.

 - The episode begins with Carmela reading a passage from The New York Times.
 Shortly afterward, we get the standard season premiere shot of Tony (looking more disheveled than usual) walking down the driveway in his bathrobe to retrieve the Star Ledger.
 It’s no mistake that the season opens with Carmela, who will play a very important role over the next thirteen episodes.
 At times, she becomes the de facto main character.